hiphoppopotamus/ENCE260-UCFunKit-Assignment/README.md

 To start the game push the button above the matrix.

 Each round starts by pushing the navswitch down on both controllers.

 Once each round starts, each player can scroll through the options of paper, scissors or rock using the navswitch.

 When a player chooses their selection for that round, push the navswitch down to send it to the other player.

 When a player has recieved the other player's selection, the blue LED will turn on until they send their selection.

-Once a selection is sent, that player is unable to change their selection.
+Once a selection is sent, that player will be unable to change their selection.

 Once both players have chosen their selection for that round, the winner is chosen by the following criteria:
 Paper beats rock.